What Is Product-Led Growth? Everything You Need to Know About PLG

 3. Slack

 Slack growth can be attributed to its strong SaaS product-led growth strategy.
-By offering a freemium model with essential integrations, Slack created an engaging user experience that promoted high user retention and advocacy.
+By offering a freemium model with essential integrations, Slack created an engaging customer experience that promoted high user retention and advocacy.

 This approach, which is central to product-led growth marketing, allowed Slack to become a staple in 77% of Fortune 100 companies.
 By focusing on creating a seamless, user-centric experience, Slack’s PLG model drove significant adoption and advocacy within large enterprises, showcasing the potential of product-led strategies in SaaS.